Ask an Expert

 Angel, who lives and works in Argentina, is an accomplished mountaineer and over the years has led groups to the summit of Mount Everest.
 Angel has an extensive climbing background and is head mountaineering guide on our Aconcagua and Ama Dablam Expeditions, and is well known for his witty sense of humour and excellent cooking skills.

 Brigitte has been climbing mountains all over the world for the last 27 years.
 In May 1997 she climbed Everest and became the first Australian to scale the highest mountains in each of the seven continents.
 Details of these expeditions are described in her book 'Wind in My Hair'.
-Brigitte will be leading the 'Triple Peaks of the Khumbu' expedition and introducing travellers to the work she has undertaken in Nepal that tackles the challenges associated with female literacy.
+Brigitte usually leads trips in Nepal, and introduces travellers to the work she has undertaken in Nepal that tackles the challenges associated with female literacy.

 Growing up in the Kenyan bush has inspired Clive to seek out East Africa's greatest adventures.
 From the summit of Mt Kenya & The Ruwenzori mountains to the plains of the Masai Mara, his rapport with fellow Africans and local knowledge ensure that our trips in East Africa offer an exceptional insight into the cultures, wildlife and environments of the region.